CLASSIC FILMS NOT TO BE MISSED by suebob

 "A Scathingly Brilliant Idea."

-A must see for any Rosalind Russell or Hayley Mills fan; this is a funny and touching film about a wayward young woman (Mills) and her quest for meaning in her life.
+A must see for any Rosalind Russell or Hayley Mills fan; this is a funny and touching film about a well-to-do wayward young woman (Mills as Mary Clancey) and her quest for meaning in her life.
 The end surprised me when I first saw the film (and I wasn't none too pleased about it either), but as the years go by I have come to appreciate and respect her decision - a bit.

 Rocko's Modern Life